Garbage Cart Information

 Visit the Purchasing Portal to buy a garbage cart.
-If you are ordering between January 1, 2022 and May 31, 2022, you will receive 50% off the regular purchase price.
-We offer the official 96-gallon garbage cart, and you may have up to two garbage carts per household.
-(You may also have up to two City recycling carts per household, as well).
+We offer the official 96-gallon garbage cart for $58 or a 64-gallon garbage cart for $50. and you may have up to two garbage carts per household.
+The 96-gallon recycling cart is $58.
+You may also have up to two City recycling carts per household, as well.

 Ordinance Change - Why We're Standardizing All Carts

 An ordinance change was passed on November 16, 2021, to standardize the garbage carts to be used by households for garbage collection services provided by the City.
 The ordinance will be in effect as of June 1, 2022.
 Under this ordinance change, residential properties will be required to have an approved garbage container cart purchased from the Department of Public Works.

 On November 16, 2021, the Common Council approved the City’s 2022 proposed budget which included an initiative on garbage and recycling for the City.
 Mayor Dan Devine’s Budget Message identified these five (5) Quality of Life Initiatives for 2022:

 2. Enforcement and Nuisance Control Activities

 Under the second initiative, Enforcement and Nuisance Control Activities, one of the goals is to standardize the variety of garbage carts used by households for garbage collection services.
 An ordinance change was passed on November 16, 2021, to standardize the garbage carts to be used by households.
 The ordinance will be in effect as of June 1, 2022.